-Similarly, to the Roman Catholics in Milwaukee, the discourse contained within newspaper articles provides substantial evidence that it was the experience of religious brethren abroad that primarily drove Jewish attitudes to Senator McCarthy and anti-Communism.
+Similar to the Roman Catholics in Milwaukee, the discourse contained within newspaper articles provides substantial evidence it was the experience of religious brethren abroad primarily driving Jewish attitudes towards Senator McCarthy and anti-Communism.
 For the Jewish community in Milwaukee, however, their attitudes were primarily shaped by the experience of the Holocaust.
-In their discussions of Senator McCarthy and the wider anti-Communist movement, the Wisconsin Jewish Chronicle consistently invoked memories of The Holocaust as well as drawing parallels between red hunters and senior Nazis such as Adolf Hitler.
-Writing in 1952, the Wisconsin Jewish Chronicle articulated the existence of this dynamic eloquently claiming after the second world war the Jewish community of Milwaukee were particularly “sensitive to…reactionary political movements.”
-In taking their analysis further, the Wisconsin Jewish Chronicle claimed that Senator McCarthy’s methods “so completely parallels that of Adolf Hitler as to strike fear into the heart of any defenseless minority.”
-The frequent invocation of Adolf Hitler and the Nazis in the coverage of Senator McCarthy among Milwaukee’s Jewish population shows that it was a significant factor coloring how they interpreted the anti-Communist activities of Senator McCarthy.
+In their discussions of Senator McCarthy and the wider anti-Communist movement, the Wisconsin Jewish Chronicle consistently invoked memories of the Holocaust and drew parallels between red hunters and senior Nazi officials, such as Adolf Hitler.
+Writing in 1952, the Wisconsin Jewish Chronicle articulated the existence of this dynamic by eloquently claiming after the Second World War the Jewish community of Milwaukee was particularly “sensitive to…reactionary political movements.”
+In taking their analysis further, the Wisconsin Jewish Chronicle claimed Senator McCarthy’s methods “so completely parallels that of Adolf Hitler as to strike fear into the heart of any defenseless minority.”
+The frequent invocation of Adolf Hitler and the Nazis in the coverage of Senator McCarthy among Milwaukee’s Jewish population shows it was a significant factor coloring how their interpretations of the anti-Communist activities of Senator McCarthy.
 More significantly, the noticeable absence of religious discourse in the Wisconsin Jewish Chronicle’s coverage of the McCarthy era serves to reinforce the significance of the Holocaust and World War Two as the driving dynamic shaping Jewish attitudes.

 During the post-war period a large “Jewish survivors of the Holocaust” joined the Jewish community in Milwaukee.
-The influx of the new members into Milwaukee’s Jewish Community, who had directly experienced the consequences of fascism and anti-Semitism in Europe, would have served as a further reminder to the wider Jewish Community of the importance of opposing those such as Senator McCarthy who were believed to have been stirring up anti-Semitism in the United States, as well as circumscribing civil liberties and rights.
+The influx of the new members into Milwaukee’s Jewish Community, who had directly experienced the consequences of fascism and anti-Semitism in Europe, served as a further reminder to the wider Jewish Community of the importance of opposing Senator McCarthy because he was believed to have stirred up anti-Semitism in the United States, as well as circumscribing civil liberties and rights.

 Conclusion:

-On December 2nd, 1954, the U.S. Senate censured Senator McCarthy on the grounds that his attacks on suspected Communists had brought the “body into dishonor and disrepute.”
-McCarthy’s censure, combined with the Democratic party’s victory in the 1954 midterm elections effectively “stripped McCarthy [sic.] of most of his power;” out of power and out of favor, the McCarthy era was over.
-Reflecting on the censure vote, the Wisconsin Jewish Chronicle praised the result, hailing it a “distinct landmark in the languid struggle to preserve…civil liberties, and to somewhat dissipate the cloud of fear that McCarthyism has cast over the nation.”
-The Catholic Herald Citizen, however, made no reference to Senator McCarthy’s censure during December 1954, ignoring the issue, further highlighting the extent to which Roman Catholics in Milwaukee rejected his brand of anti-Communism.
+On December 2, 1954, the U.S. Senate censured Senator McCarthy because his attacks on suspected Communists brought the “body into dishonor and disrepute.”
+McCarthy’s censure, combined with the Democratic Party’s victory in the 1954 midterm elections, effectively “stripped McCarthy [sic.] of most of his power;” out of power and out of favor, the McCarthy era was over.
+Reflecting on the censure vote, the Wisconsin Jewish Chronicle praised the result, hailing it as a “distinct landmark in the languid struggle to preserve…civil liberties, and to somewhat dissipate the cloud of fear that McCarthyism has cast over the nation.”
+The Catholic Herald Citizen, however, made no reference to Senator McCarthy’s censure during December 1954, and largely ignored the issue; which further highlights the extent to which Roman Catholics in Milwaukee rejected his brand of anti-Communism.